Bias-adjusted spectral clustering in multi-layer stochastic block models: Data application: Gene co-expression patterns in developing monkey brain

 \paragraph{Results and interpretation.} The following results show that bias-adjusted sum-of-squared spectral clustering finds meaningful gene communities.
 Prior to using our method, we select the dimensionality and number of communities to be $K=8$ based on a scree plot of the singular values of the bias-adjusted variant of $\sum_{\ell}A^2_{\ell}$.
 We perform our bias-adjusted spectral clustering on this matrix with $K=8$, and visualize three out of the ten adjacency matrices using the estimated communities in \Cref{fig:pnas_adj} (which are the full adjacency matrices corresponding to the three adjacency matrices shown in \Cref{fig:postred}).
-The sparseness of the networks suggests that the layer-wise positivity assumption required by other methods would likely be violated.
 We see that as development occurs from 40 days in the embryo to 48 months after birth, there are different gene communities that are most-connected.
 This visually demonstrates different biological processes in brain tissue that are most active at different stages of development.
-Labeling the communities 1 through 8 from top left to bottom right, our results show that starting at 40 days in the embryo, Community 1 is highly active (i.e., densely connected), and ending at 48 months after birth, Community 7 is highly active.
+Labeling the communities 1 through 8 from top left to bottom right, our results show that starting at 40 days in the embryo, Community 1 is highly coordinated (i.e., densely connected), and ending at 48 months after birth, Community 7 is highly coordinated.
 All the genes in Community 8 are sparsely connected throughout all ten adjacency matrices, suggesting that these genes are not strongly correlated with many other genes throughout development.